 5.10.1.
-Full-time Academic Load (Fall and Spring Semesters)
+Full-time Academic Load (All Semesters)

-To be certified as full-time students, individuals must carry a minimum of 12 semester hours during a fall or spring semester.
-However, a course load of 32 semester hours per academic year (TU) or 30 semester hours per academic year (EDP) is required in order to complete an undergraduate degree program in four years, assuming one does not take classes during the summer semester.
+To be certified as full-time students, individuals must have active registration for a minimum of 12 semester hours during a semester (including all sessions within the semester).
+However, a course load of 32 semester hours per academic year (TU) or 30 semester hours per academic year (ADP) is required in order to complete an undergraduate degree program in four years, assuming one does not take classes during the summer semester.